Riley-Py/UWaterloo-Work/SCI 238/Chapter 6 - Telescopes Portals of Discovery/Telescopes.md

 #### Refracting
 - Need to be very long, with large, heavy lenses
 	- Due to focal length and how to focus the light
+#### Reflecting
+- Can have much greater diameters
+- Modern telescopes are of this type